enspyrco/firebase_auth_service_flutterfire/README.md

 Each implementor of `firebase_auth_service_interface` supplies an implementation of AuthState & UserAuthState.

-The AuthState & UserAuthState interfaces live in `astro_types` as `astro_auth` is a core plugin.
+The AuthState & UserAuthState interfaces live in `types_for_perception` as `astro_auth` is a core plugin.

 ## Features